ashxvegeta007/Facebook-Clone/README.md

 # Facebook clone
-This is a restaurant management system
+This is a feceboook colne